 Located near the Andriyvskyy Descent, this lovely statue of a couple is a favorite spot for many visitors.
 Dedicated to Pronya Sirkova and Svirid Golokhvastov, characters of play ‘After Two Hares,’ the statue is a famous spot for many tourists wanting to take a picture.

 The plot is straightforward.
 One man promises two women to marry them – one for her wealth and another for love.
 During the play, all the characters end up in funny situations.
 And in the end, as the saying goes ‘if you run after two hares, you won’t catch either!’.

 Local’s believe that the statue brings luck if you rub it, so make sure to touch those places once there.

 Things to do in Kiev: Admire gorgeous churches

-St. Sophia Cathedral is probably one of my favorite ones in Kyiv.
+St. Sophia Cathedral is probably one of my favorite ones in Kiev.
 A UNESCO World Heritage site has 13 beautiful golden domes known for its ancient frescos and mosaics.
 Stroll through the gardens to relax, enjoy the peace, and carefully observe the only cathedral standing during WWII.

 You can even go up the bell tower for scenic views of the city.
 However, you will need to buy tickets.

 St. Michael Church is another magnificent church right down the street from the cathedral.
 The original one was destroyed during the Soviet-era in the 1930s, but it was reconstructed in 1999 after Ukraine declared independence in 1991.

 St. Andrew’s Church, constructed between 1747-54, is the primary Baroque church of the city.
 Sitting on top of a small hill, this religious building overlooks the historic district of Podil.
 This 50m high church is gorgeous both from the outside and inside.